<

 • Supervising group activities.

-• Assisting Teachers to plan learning activities, prepare learning materials, complete records, and carry out administrative tasks.
+• Assisting teachers to plan learning activities, prepare learning materials, complete records, and carry out administrative tasks.

-• Supporting Teachers in managing class behaviour.
+• Supporting teachers in managing class behaviour.

 • Following a child’s care plan.